Disney's Beach Club Resort Overview

-A beach motif is represented in the color scheme and glossy finishes of the rooms.
+The sea is the inspiration for these rooms with their aquatic color scheme and glossy finishes.
 Powder blue upholstered headboards are outlined in mother-of-pearl and dark wood.
 Accents of blue-green and silver lend a sophisticated yet airy and light atmosphere.
 The rooms have French doors leading to a patio or balcony.

 Maximum # people: 5 people